 - Educate yourself: Learn all you can about what happens during and after the mammogram procedure.
 The more you know about what will happen and what the results mean, the less frightening the screening will be.

 - Choose a Facility: The screening facility you select needs to help with your insurance, provide accurate results and treat you well.
-We do all three and more at Envision Radiology.
+We do all three and more at Envision Imaging.

 - Schedule at the right time: When you schedule your screening will determine the amount of discomfort you have.
 Your breasts change in density and sensitivity throughout the month due to hormonal changes.
 Ideally, you should have your mammogram a week after your period, which is when your breasts will feel the least sensitive to pressure.